top of page

 In 2021, we worked with Representative Ted James to introduce legislation to ensure that everyone who is legally entitled to expungement under current Louisiana law would get their record expunged by the government.
 Unfortunately, the bill died after last minute opposition by the State Police, which receives a portion of the fees paid by expungement seekers.

-We are returning in 2022 with new legislation.
 Check back here for updates on that effort.

 We can all agree that a criminal record shouldn't be a life sentence to poverty.